(Photo by Paramount Insurge/courtesy Everett Collection)

 Author: Gitesh Pandya, www.BoxOfficeGuru.com

-The top ten films grossed an estimated $92.5M which was down 14% from last year when Scary Movie 4 opened at number one with $40.2M; but up 29% from 2005 when The Amityville Horror debuted on top with $23.5M.
+The top ten films grossed an estimated $151.4M which was off only 3% from last year when "Star Wars Episode III" opened at number one with a colossal $108.4M; and down 7% from 2004 when "Shrek 2" debuted in the top spot with a massive $108M.

 Author: Gitesh Pandya, www.BoxOfficeGuru.com